-Erecting a 40-foot concrete barrier across the entire 1,954-mile frontier with Mexico, as Trump promised during the presidential campaign, collides head-on with multiple realities: geology, fierce local resistance and the question of who pays the bill.
+Erecting a concrete barrier across the entire 1,954-mile frontier with Mexico, they know, collides head-on with multiple realities: the geology of the river valley, fierce local resistance and the immense cost.

-People cackled at Trump's idea that Mexico would willingly deliver the billions required.
-Mexican officials say they won't.
-So few locals were surprised when the president-elect seemed to soften his position five days after the election, saying the wall could include some fencing.
+If a 30- to 40-foot concrete wall is a panacea for illegal immigration, as Trump insisted during the campaign, the locals are not convinced.
+And few were surprised when the president-elect seemed to soften his position five days after the election, saying that the wall could include some fencing.

 Under the law, 652 miles of border barrier were built, mostly in Arizona.
-The 110 miles of fences and fortified levees that went up in Texas are broken lines, some as much as a mile and a half from the river.
+The 110 miles of fences and fortified levees that went up in Texas are not contiguous but broken lines, some as much as a mile and a half from the river.

 Geology conspires against wall-building up and down the Rio Grande Valley.
-Its accomplices are a boundary water treaty with Mexico and endangered-species laws.
-Catwalks and tunnels had to be built into border barriers to accommodate ocelots and jaguarundi, two species of wild cat.
+So does a boundary water treaty with Mexico and endangered-species laws.
+Catwalks and tunnels had to be built into existing fences to accommodate endangered ocelots and jaguarundi, two species of wild cat.

-The plentiful breaks in the border barrier, meanwhile, include an entire flank of the River Bend golf club and resort in Brownsville — "gaps of privilege" for the well-connected, according to one critic.
+The gaps in the border barrier include an entire flank of the River Bend golf club and resort in Brownsville.
+University of Texas-Rio Grande Valley political scientist Terence Garrett calls them "gaps of privilege" because many landowners were politically connected.

 Other landowners fought the Border Patrol in court.